IPS-Eye-White

 Reading inspirational 'Christian' messages, daily doses of wisdom from Proverbs, uplifting Bible verses and listening to a 15-20 minute sermon every Sunday is NOT holiness

 "...Come out from their midst and be separate (Gk. aphorizo) ," says the Lord. "and do not touch what is unclean; And I will welcome you.
 (2 Corinthians 6:17" However, since it is obvious that we cannot physically leave this planet, how do we 'come out from among them'?
-Do Christians have to isolate himself from the world and everything in it, in order to 'be holy'?
-Can Christians own nice homes, or drive good cars, and yet remain "holy"?
-What about clothes, make up and jewelry?
-To say nothing of more controversial subjects like alcohol, tobacco, gambling and dancing.
-The fact is many do's and don'ts are legislated by cultural biases and modern day Pharisees.
+Do Christians have to isolate himself from the world and everything in it?

 Perfection

-Even if we have the desire to do what is right, we often fail because every Christian has two natures that are in complete opposition to one another.
-So if you find yourself in the position of falling over and over again, it is time to go beyond good intentions, and employ a more concrete strategy to defeat whatever it is that is tempting you.
-But, it is very important to begin the entire process with a pen and paper..
-So what is it is you need to commit to the written word?
+We forget that although many sins often seem to be fun, pleasurable, or beneficial in some way, they estrange us from the Father.
+Even if we have the desire to do what is right we often fail because we have two natures that are in complete opposition to one another.
+So if you find yourself in the position of falling over and over again it is time to go beyond good intentions and employ a more concrete strategy to defeat whatever it is that is tempting you.

 Also See

-Paul's very familiar words in the book of Ephesians many Christians see themselves as an offensive army marching across the land slaying demons with "the sword of the spirit" - the parts of armour seen as some kind of coded checklist that has to be referred to before battle.
-They seem to have missed the fact that virtually all the weapons mentioned are defensive weapons.
-In fact, Paul emphasizes that we put on the full armour of God so that we may be able to withstand in the evil day, and, having done all, to stand.
+Unquestionably Paul's words in the book of Ephesians are very familiar to most Christians who often see themselves as an offensive army marching across the land slaying demons with "the sword of the spirit".
+The various parts of armour seen as some kind of coded checklist to be referred to before battle.
+What is often missed is the fact that virtually all the weapons mentioned are defensive weapons.
+In fact, Paul emphasizes that we put on the full armour of God so that we may be able to withstand in the evil day...
 (Ephesians 6:13).

 Nadab and Abihu